Morlam Show Notes

 Synopsis of lyrics: I'm poor, and in love with a girl, but her parents want to to marry someone with money.
 In the next life, I wish I'm rich, so I can love her.
 To the end of this life, I wish her well, I beg her to have good luck, and wish her well.

-3. Monthong Sihavong (see notes to #1): (4:11) In addition to the fine singing of Monthong, this song is additionally interesting because of the two young children who accompany her and her troupe of six traditional dancers.
+3. Monthong Sihavong (see notes to #1): (4:11) "He Never Commits to Marrying Me."
+In addition to the fine singing of Monthong, this song is additionally interesting because of the two young children who accompany her and her troupe of six traditional dancers.
 This video underscores the importance of bringing performers onto stage at an early age (we suspect they’re her own children).
 This song begins with a slow section of one minute, and is filmed outside a country temple.
 For the first three minutes, the band and dancers are not seen in the same frame.
 Eventually, Monthong and the dancers descend the stairs, to join the band playing below.
 This song contains a bass line that is prevalent in lamlao/morlam, reading | --- ‘|4|4|1|.
 (OK, this is my own text-based musical notation, trying to describe rhythms without adding a staff graphic to befuddle your system.
 Each ‘4’ represents 16th notes, and the ‘1’ is a quarter note that’s held slightly over the bar line.)

 Synopsis of lyrics: My boyfriend left me, but I want him to come back and I will forgive everything.
 I haven't heard from him in a long time, and think he's in love with another girl in the city, while I'm a farm girl.

-4. Chantho Sopha, from his VCD "Mr. Beetle Eggplant": (4:13) Chantho has been blessed with a great voice, and cursed with a total lack of camera sense.
+4. Chantho Sopha, from his VCD "Mr. Beetle Eggplant": (4:13) Chantho has been blessed with a great voice, and cursed with a lack of camera sense.
 In many of his VCDs, his obvious discomfort and wooden posturing indicate his apparent distaste for the whole video process.
 When he includes people in his VCDs, they let him down miserably as well (in one, he holds a timid girl’s hand, and she pulls it back from him, obviously hoping her mother doesn’t discover she’s made a video… we suspect she won the right to appear with Chantho in a contest of some sort).
 Chantho also needs a stage manager: during the slow, serious vocal introduction to this song, which was filmed during two live evening performances, his dancers, immediately behind him, laugh and joke among themselves, scratch mosquito bites, and pull on their underwear.
-Chantho, who has outstanding vocal range, and a wonderful sense of phrasing, is here seen sporting a huge collection of paper leis; as the slow intro finishes, we find him on a new stage during the uptempo portion of the song, where we find another surprise, the giant primitive multi-colored lightbulb boxes, which are the most significant non-human elements gracing this outdoor stage.
+Chantho, with an outstanding vocal range wonderful sense of phrasing, is here seen sporting a huge collection of paper leis; as the slow intro finishes, we find him on a new stage during the uptempo portion of the song, where we find another surprise, the giant primitive multi-colored lightbulb boxes, which are the most significant non-human elements gracing this outdoor stage.
 While many would call this video amateurish, we, on the other hand, find it authentic and charming.

 Synopsis of lyrics: I'm in love with a pretty woman, but I can't afford her.
 There are days I can't even afford food.
 If I die without her, I'll have to accept it.